- Offense will Start on the 40-yard line.

 - Each game will have at least three (3) referees, and a Field General.
 Coaches will be responsible for signing the final game score sheet after each contest.

-- Organizations with multiple teams in the same age group: during check in, each player will be given a different color wrist band to represent their team.
+- Organizations with multiple teams in the same age group: During check in, each player will be given a different color wrist band to represent their team.
 Once a team is eliminated from tournament play that disqualifies those players on the losing team from further play during that day.
 Wristbands are not interchangeable among players.
 All players must have a wristband to be eligible to compete.
 This will be monitored by Field Generals and tournament staff.
 Any players/teams that are caught switching wristbands or competing without a wristband will be automatically eliminated from the tournament.
-PLAYERS CANNOT PLAY ON MORE THAN ONE TEAM DURING THE EVENT.
-If a team is caught using players not on their original roster team, that team will be disqualified.
-A player cannot play for two different teams in any age group.
+PLAYERS CANNOT PLAY ON MORE THAN ONE TEAM FOR THE ENTIRETY OF THE EVENT.

 Every participant will be required to check in at the registration table.
 Please arrive an hour before game time to allow time for the registration process.